LazyShpee/bf-rust/README.md

 Usage:
     ./bf-interpreter [OPTIONS] [FILENAME]

 Simple brainfuck interpreter.
 If no filename or code given, reads it from stdin.

 positional arguments:
   filename              Filename to read bf from

 optional arguments:
-  -h,--help             show this help message and exit -d,--dump             Print memory at the end -e,--eval EVAL        Eval given brainfuck code -v,--verbose          Say everything you do
+  -h,--help             show this help message and exit --color               Color stuff on ANSI terminals -D,--dump             Print memory at the end -e,--eval EVAL        Eval given brainfuck code -v,--verbose          Say everything you do
 ```